open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

 The [Constraint Framework](https://github.com/open-policy-agent/frameworks/tree/master/constraint) is the library that underlies Gatekeeper.
 It provides the execution flow Gatekeeper uses to render a decision to the API server.
 It also provides abstractions that allow us to define constraint templates and constraints: Engine, Enforcement Points, and Targets.

 Together with Gatekeeper and [gator CLI](gator.md), you can get admission, audit, and shift left validations for both CEL-based Validating Admission Policy and OPA Rego policies, even for clusters that do not support Validating Admission Policy feature yet.
+For some policies, you may want admission requests to be handled by the K8s Validating Admission Controller instead of the Gatekeeper admission webhook.

-## Example Constraint Template
+## Pre-requisites

+- Requires minimum Gatekeeper v3.16.0-beta.2
+- Requires minimum Kubernetes v1.30, when the `Validating Admission Policy` feature GAed
+- [optional] Kubernetes version v1.29, need to enable feature gate and runtime config as shown below:

+    ```yaml
+    kind: Cluster
+    apiVersion: kind.x-k8s.io/v1alpha4
+    featureGates:
+      ValidatingAdmissionPolicy: true
+    runtimeConfig:
+      admissionregistration.k8s.io/v1beta1: true
+    ```
+- Set `--experimental-enable-k8s-native-validation` in Gatekeeper deployments, or `enableK8sNativeValidation=true` if using Helm.

+## Policy updates to add CEL
 To see how it works, check out this [demo](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/k8s-validating-admission-policy)

 Example `K8sRequiredLabels` constraint template using the `K8sNativeValidation` engine and CEL expressions that requires resources to contain specified labels with values matching provided regular expressions.
 A similar policy written in Rego can be seen [here](https://open-policy-agent.github.io/gatekeeper-library/website/validation/requiredlabels)